Wilburton

-Wilburton is a small village of just over 1,000 inhabitants, situated in Cambridgeshire, England.
+Wilburton is a village and civil parish in the East Cambridgeshire district, in the county of Cambridgeshire, England.
 It is 6 miles south west of Ely.
 While nominally an agricultural village, many residents work in Cambridge, Ely or London.
+In 2024 the built-up area had an estimated population of 921.
+In 2024 the parish had an estimated population of 1585.